jvanasco/pyramid_session_redis/README.md

 * In a Pyramid callback, update Redis via
   `redis.SETEX {session_id} {payload} {expiry}`

-Read-heavy applications should see a slight performance bump via the piplined GET+EXPIRE, however write-heavy applications are likely to see a performance degradation as it adds an extra EXPIRE to every request.
+Read-heavy applications should see a slight performance bump via the pipeined GET+EXPIRE, however write-heavy applications are likely to see a performance degradation as it adds an extra EXPIRE to every request.